Vet fees, prices and costs UPDATED AUGUST 2014

-* See also dog x-ray cost to find out prices for x-rays with and without sedation
+* See also dog x-ray cost to find out prices/fees for x-rays with and without sedation

-- Vet fees for a consultation or check-up £15-45 (examination, discussion of the problem and options/advice) N.B. clinical examination is free/included when your pet has a booster or vaccination injection.
+- Vet fees for a consultation or check-up £15-45 (examination, discussion of the problem and options/advice) N.B. clinical examination is usually free/included in the price when your pet has a booster or vaccination injection.

 - Subsequent consultations/check ups £10-30 (these are usually cheaper than the first if you are there for the same problem within a reasonable time period)

 - Booster injection (dogs and cats) £25-60 (this includes a full examination) May be more if you have optional vaccines such as canine kennel cough or Feline Leukaemia virus.

 - Booster plus kennel cough (dogs only) £35-70